-moment the support is granted.932 In practice, most of these people already leave on their private address when they receive a positive decision.
+Asylum seekers who are granted asylum are entitled to stay in asylum centres up to one year after their decision on asylum became final or if they are provided with financial support they have to leave from the moment the support is granted.
+984 In practice, most of these people already live at a private address when they receive a positive decision.

-Finally, and taking into consideration the fact that there is no vulnerability assessment upon admission to reception facilities and of the newly arrived foreigners, many vulnerable foreign nationals remain unidentified.
-And even if they are identified, in most of the cases their stay in reception facilities is no different than stay of less vulnerable categories of people on the move.
+Finally, and taking into consideration that there is no vulnerability assessment upon admission to reception facilities of the newly arrived foreigners, many vulnerable foreign nationals remain unidentified.
+Even when they are identified, in most cases they are not granted additional support or different conditions than other less vulnerable categories of people on the move.